Resident234/php.net/pages/www.php.net_book.datetime.php.md

-I think it&apos;s important to mention with the DateTime class that if you&apos;re trying to create a system that should store UNIX timestamps in UTC/GMT, and then convert them to a desired custom time-zone when they need to be displayed, using the following code is a good idea:
+I think it&apos;s important to mention with the DateTime class that if you&apos;re trying to create a system that should store UNIX timestamps in UTC/GMT, and then convert them to a desired custom time-zone when they need to be displayed, using the following code is a good idea:<br><br>

 ```
 <?php